 The Cheltenham hat has to have substance otherwise the elements can turn your crowning glory into a racing flop.
 Rather than wafty feathers and bloom, go for bold colours and maybe a touch of sparkle to stand out from the crowd, Colourful berets, felt fedoras and faux furs will keep your head warm plus add a flamboyant glamour to your tweed suit.

 This is where you should splash out on colour but choose wisely.
-The right colour will lift your complexion giving a more youthful glow whilst the wrong colour can drain and age you.
+When planning what to wear to Cheltenham Racecourse, it’s wise to remember that the right colour will lift your complexion giving a more youthful glow whilst the wrong colour can drain and age you.
 Luckily scarves come in an array of hues so it should be easy to find a shade to suit your colouring.